lindenbaum/eipmi/README.md

 If you are using [rebar](http://github.com/basho/rebar) to build your project and want to use EIPMI just specify it as a dependency in your `rebar.config`.
 Please note that the below link will change in the future as soon as EIPMI gets released for the first time.
-Do not use non-released (tagged) versions in production environments!
+Do not use non-released (untagged) versions in production environments!

 ```erlang